towolf/towolf.github.com/docs/Quest/QuestCreate.markdown

     Typically 0.01.
  gamma is the fraction of trials that will generate response 1 when
     intensity==-inf.
- grain is the quantization \(step size\) of the internal table.
+ grain is the quantization (step size) of the internal table.
 E.g. 0.01. range is the intensity difference between the largest and smallest
     intensity that the internal table can store.
 E.g. 5.
-This interval will be centered on the initial guess tGuess, i.e. tGuess+\(-range/2:grain:range/2\). "range" is used only momentarily here, to determine "dim", which is retained in the quest struct. "dim" is the number of distinct intensities that the internal table can store, e.g.
+This interval will be centered on the initial guess tGuess, i.e. tGuess+(-range/2:grain:range/2). "range" is used only momentarily here, to determine "dim", which is retained in the quest struct. "dim" is the number of distinct intensities that the internal table can store, e.g.
-    500. QUEST assumes that intensities outside of this interval have zero prior probability, i.e. they are impossible values for threshold.
+    \500.
+QUEST assumes that intensities outside of this interval have zero prior probability, i.e. they are impossible values for threshold.
 The cost of making "range" too big is some extra storage and computation, which are usually negligible.
 The cost of making "range" too small is